zitherean/Player-Comparison-App/README.md

 - Data sourced from Understat.com (for educational and informational use only).
 - The app does not store or redistribute data.
 - Some newer versions of python may not work.
 Python 3.11 was used for this project.
+- Use on a computer screen.
+The dashboard layout is not optimized for mobile devices.

 ---
 ## 💡 Acknowledgments